d-m-3/pds/README.md

 # pds
 ## Proportionally Dense Subgraphs - Overview
 `pds` is a library written in *Python* for computing and showing proportionally dense subgraphs (PDSs) of maximum possible size in graphs.
-Alternatively, the library can be used to generate random cubic graphs and k-regular bipartite graphs.
-Specifically, cubic graphs, k-regular bipartite graphs, and trees can be drawn along with their PDSs.
+Alternatively, the library can be used to generate random cubic graphs and *k*-regular bipartite graphs.
+Specifically, cubic graphs, *k*-regular bipartite graphs, and trees can be drawn along with their PDSs.
 This library can be imported as a module in any *Python* project by using `import pds`.

 Bazgan et al. defined *"a proportionally dense subgraph (PDS) as an induced subgraph of a graph with the property that each vertex in the PDS is adjacent to proportionally as many vertices in the subgraph as in the graph" (source: https://arxiv.org/abs/1903.06579)*.

 The project also contains a non-exhaustive list of *use cases* that show possible usage of the library.
-In addition, some use cases were used to test conjectures about PDSs in cubic graphs and k-regular bipartite graphs.
+In addition, some use cases were used to test conjectures about PDSs in cubic graphs and *k*-regular bipartite graphs.
 The use cases are described in the section *Usage and Details* (see below).

 ## Installation
 ### On Debian-based Linux